 But that’s not enough.

 A lot of the companies that I have been in contact with are doing an excellent job in creating an employer brand and have attracted many talents.
 However, a majority of them soon realized that people were starting to leave after one or two years because they felt bored, unchallenged or disengaged.
+This is one of the most common problems in professional staffing for example.
 The "promised land" just wasn't there.
 The current world of work needs more managers that can coach and lead by example.
-By being a guide, rather than an authority, they can teach people how to better contribute their knowledge and skills to the workforce, making them aware of the impact they can have.
+By being a guide, rather than an authority, they can teach people how to better contribute their knowledge and skills to the workforce or the customer, making them aware of the impact they can have.

 Today, good management equals enabling empowerment.